ugeneunipro/docs/content/query-designer/query-designer-schema-file-format/body-query-designer-element/element-description/constraint-element-description.md

 weight: 200
 ---

 # Constraint Element Description

-When you describe a constraint element the **element\_name** consists of two parts separated by two hyphens.
+When describing a constraint element, the **element\_name** consists of two parts separated by two hyphens:

 part1--part2

 Each part represents one of the algorithms the constraint is imposed on.

-If the algorithm is presented as one element on a schema (like [_ORF_](../../../query-elements/algorithm-elements/orf-algorithm-element), [_Pattern_](../../../query-elements/algorithm-elements/pattern-algorithm-element)) the algorithm’s part has format:
+If the algorithm is presented as a single element in a schema (like [_ORF_](../../../query-elements/algorithm-elements/orf-algorithm-element) or [_Pattern_](../../../query-elements/algorithm-elements/pattern-algorithm-element)), the algorithm’s part has the format:

 algorithm\_element\_name.unit

-If the algorithm is presented as two subelements on a schema (like [_Repeats_](../../../query-elements/algorithm-elements/repeats-algorithm-element), [_Primer_](../../../query-elements/algorithm-elements/primer-algorithm-element)) the algorithm’s part has format:
+If the algorithm is presented as two subelements in a schema (like [_Repeats_](../../../query-elements/algorithm-elements/repeats-algorithm-element) or [_Primer_](../../../query-elements/algorithm-elements/primer-algorithm-element)), the algorithm’s part has the format:

 algorithm\_element\_name.left